 After you have posted a job requirement, you are destined to receive the spam requests.
 The real challenge begins now; you have to weed through all the requests you receive.
 Naturally, you will receive a lot of useless applications as well, to analyze those and select a few worthy candidates.

 You can create a list of basic skills that are required in remote workers to work efficiently.
 These skills could include things such as –

 You should build comprehensive interview points to test out the skills, experience, and expertise of an individual.
 You can include questions that help you better learn the perspective of the interviewee and understand the motivations for getting a remote job.

 1. Why do you want to work remotely? - It can give you some insights into what the person is looking to gain by not having a traditional office job.
 This can be helpful to bring out the inner thoughts of an individual and understand them better.

 2. Can you self-manage yourself? - Now, most of the times individuals choose to work remotely because it provides them with the flexibility that can’t be achieved in the traditional 9-5 job.
 There might be a situation where the employee has to work on the edge, so it is vital to know whether a remote worker is capable of managing it or not.

 3. How would you rate yourself when it comes to communication? - The whole team’s efficiency depends on proactive communication.
 And since everyone in the team will be working from different locations and using technology to rely on all sorts of conversation, it is imperative to have excellent communication skills.

 4. Why do you want to work with our company? - This is the most common question in an interview.
 This helps the interviewer grasp how much an individual is invested in your company.

-Since hiring freelancers is different from hiring traditional employees, you need to tweak your approach a little.
+Since hiring remote employees is different from hiring traditional employees, you need to tweak your approach a little.
 Here are some tips to help you through the process.